Explore Genoa: Nevada’s Oldest Settlement

 Near the foothills of Gardnerville is a small town called Genoa Nevada.
 When you drive through Genoa you can see false fronts with ancient wooden sidewalks.
 Hundred year old Late Victorian mansions lay embedded within lush Sierra greenery.

 These historic buildings, including the original Genoa Town Hall, Community Church, and Courthouse, seem to gather at the towns one four-way stop sign.

-The Genoa Bar and Saloon has been serving alcohol since the days of “The Wild West.”
-Due to this bar many summer nights are spent dancing outside by an outdoor stage.
+The Genoa Bar and Saloon has served alcohol since the days of “The Wild West” and due to this bar many summer nights are spent dancing outside by an outdoor stage.

 After a hard day moving bales of hay or painting fences a Cowboy could soak his bones at Walley’s Hot Springs.
 Every year Genoa’s Moms gather their arts and crafts for the yearly Candy Dance where they let their children run free to play games and eat candy.

 Genoa may be small but it is rich in history and located in an incredible valley that takes your breath away.